Peg Leg Porker

 Interior Description: Has a good indoor section with traditional BBQ vibes along with a nice outdoor patio seating area for those wanting the open air option

-Pro Tip: This place just down the street from a lot of great breweries such as Bootstrap, Wibby, & 300 Suns, so make it a day trip for both.
+Pro Tip: This place is just down the street from a lot of great breweries, such as Bootstrap, Wibby, & 300 Suns, so make it a day trip for both.
 They also have a second location in Frederick for those less inclined to make the trek to Longmont

 Brisket